catalyn98/CurriculumTestAutomationFrameworkScoalaInformalaDeIT/README.md

 <h1 align="center">
-    Web automation end to end project (Școala Informală de IT)
+    Automated Testing with Java Selenium course provided by Școala Informală de IT
 </h1>
 <p align="center">
     Java, Selenium, Școala Informală de IT
 </p>
 <p align="center">
     <img src="https://github.com/catalyn98/CurriculumTestAutomationFrameworkScoalaInformalaDeIT/blob/main/Java-Logo.png" width="30%"/>
     <img src="https://github.com/catalyn98/CurriculumTestAutomationFrameworkScoalaInformalaDeIT/blob/main/Selenium_logo.png" width="30%"/>
     <img src="https://github.com/catalyn98/CurriculumTestAutomationFrameworkScoalaInformalaDeIT/blob/main/ScoalaIT.jpg" width="30%"/>
 </p>
+This repository encompasses the exercises covered throughout the Automated Testing with Java Selenium course provided by Școala Informală de IT.
+Its aim is to cultivate the proficiency in crafting an automated testing framework starting from the ground up. [Școala Informală de IT](https://scoalainformala.ro) is an educational institution focused on informal IT education and professional retraining.

 # Tech stack
-Test Automation Framework for UI with Selenium uses a number of open source projects to work properly:
+Test Automation Framework for UI with Selenium Java uses a number of open source projects to work properly:
 * [Java](https://www.java.com/en/) - is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 * [Selenium](https://www.selenium.dev) - is an open source umbrella project for a range of tools and libraries aimed at supporting browser automation.
-* [Școala Informală de IT](https://scoalainformala.ro) -  is an educational institution focused on informal IT education and professional retraining.
+* [JUnit4](https://junit.org/junit4/) - is an open-source framework designed to write and run repeatable automated tests.

 # Prerequisites
 ### Clone the repositories